cosmos/sdk-tutorials/voter/index.md

 }
 ```

-The endpoint paths are defined by the username you use when bootstrapping the application with Starport, together with your module name.
+The endpoint paths are defined by the username you used when bootstrapping the application with Starport, together with the module name.

-Looking into this data, you can see the combination of `creator` and `pollID` is what we are looking for.
-Each account should only be allowed to have 1 vote per pollID.
+Looking into this data, you can see that the combination of `creator` and `pollID` is what you are looking for.
+Each account should be allowed to have only 1 vote per pollID.

 ## Limit to One Vote per User

-The logic for access to a certain transaction should be in the `keeper` directory.
-For the votes transaction logic, open the `msg_server_vote.go` file at `x/voter/keeper/msg_server_vote.go` and modify the `CreateVote` function.
+The logic for access to a certain transaction is in the `keeper` directory.
+For the votes transaction logic, open the `msg_server_vote.go` file at `x/voter/keeper/msg_server_vote.go`, and modify the `CreateVote` function.

 ```go
 func (k msgServer) CreateVote(goCtx context.Context, msg *types.MsgCreateVote) (*types.MsgCreateVoteResponse, error) {